 Online grocery shopping in Europe is well-established — ecommerce experienced growth of around 55 percent over the past year, compared with an average gain closer to 10 percent in 2019*.
 It’s yet another reason why retailers have to focus on delivering an exceptional in-store shopping experience, streamline their processes and watch their margins.

-Here we take a look at how Tiliter Retail AI is helping European retailers meet their need for efficiency and a superior customer service.
+Here we take a look at how Tiliter's supermarket vision solutions are helping European retailers meet their need for efficiency and a superior customer service.